Carl Sagan may have died back in 1996, but one of his predictions has some people a little tweaked out 21 years later.

 Dan Seitz at Uproxx observes that doomsayers tend to be wrong (looking at you, ancient Mayans who said we’d all be gone in 2012).
 Predicting a bleak future isn’t anything revolutionary.
 Somebody’s always going to be pessimistic about what’s next — that doesn’t necessarily mean that we should all lay down and let it take over.

 Sagan’s prediction holds some legitimacy, but parts of it can also be debunked.
 Yes, China beats out the United States when it comes to manufacturing.
-But the United States is still the second most competitive manufacturing economy.
+But the United States is still the second-most competitive manufacturing economy.
 Also, “awesome technological powers” aren’t in the hands of “a very few.”
 According to a 2015 Pew Research Center report, 64 percent of Americans own a smartphone of some kind.
-And the approximately 470,000 people in the women’s march just in Washington, D.C. will probably contest that they know how to “knowledgeably question those in authority.”
+It’s worth noting that those who control the most powerful technology forces are few in number as well as narrow in demographic makeup, though.

 Then there are those that are genuinely intrigued by Sagan’s prediction and are questioning whether or not he’s actually a time traveler.